Updated August 2021 - New Bonus Section: Recruiting with Product Lifecycle Management

-Modern Product Lifecycle Management software should help smaller businesses scale up, as well as larger businesses create a repeatable process that does away with bottlenecks.
+Modern PLM tools should help smaller businesses scale up, as well as larger businesses create a repeatable process that does away with bottlenecks.
 This provides a path to digital transformation that all organizations need to stay competitive.
 Unified PLM and PIM software provides an array of options for seamless data sharing, as well as integrations with other enterprise software.

 Key examples of PLM software integrations include: